webdataset/webdataset/docs/pydoc.md

      |      list of weak references to the object (if defined)

     class IterableDataset(builtins.object)
+     |  Empty implementation of IterableDataset when torch is not available.
+     |
      |  Data descriptors defined here:
      |
      |  __dict__